Interest Rate Calculator

 - Interest rate: the cost of borrowing the principal only, expressed as an annual percentage.

 - APR: the total annual cost of a loan.
-This includes the interest rate plus all fees — origination, broker, closing costs — expressed as a yearly percentage.
+This includes the interest rate plus all required fees, such as origination, broker, and closing costs, expressed as a yearly percentage.

 Fixed vs. Variable Interest Rates

-Every loan or savings product carries either a fixed or variable rate: the choice has significant long-term consequences.
+Every loan or savings product carries either a fixed rate or a variable rate, and the choice has long-term consequences.

 Fixed Interest Rate

 A fixed rate stays constant for the entire loan or savings term.
-Monthly payments never change, making budgeting straightforward.
-Fixed rates are common in 15-year and 30-year mortgages and personal loans.
+Monthly payments never change, which makes budgeting straightforward.
+A fixed rate is common in 15-year and 30-year mortgages and in most personal loans.
+It suits borrowers who value predictability and savers who want to lock in a high yield before rates fall.

 Variable Interest Rate

-A variable (adjustable) rate fluctuates based on a benchmark index such as the prime rate or SOFR (Secured Overnight Financing Rate).
-Monthly payments can rise or fall as market conditions change.
+A variable, or adjustable, rate fluctuates based on a benchmark index such as the prime rate or SOFR (Secured Overnight Financing Rate).
+Payments can rise or fall as market conditions shift.

 Example: Ahmed takes a 5/1 ARM mortgage at 5.25%.
-For the first 5 years, his payment is fixed.
-In year 6, if the SOFR index rises 1.5%, his rate adjusts to 6.75% — increasing his monthly payment significantly.
-A fixed-rate borrower would not face this increase.
+For the first 5 years his payment is fixed.
+In year 6, if the index rises 1.5%, his rate adjusts to 6.75% and his monthly payment jumps.
+A fixed-rate borrower would never face that increase, which is the price variable-rate borrowers accept in exchange for a lower starting rate.

 Interest Calculator for Savings Accounts

-When used for savings, the interest rate calculator shows how deposits grow over time.
-The key variable is the Annual Percentage Yield (APY) — the effective annual return after compounding is factored in.
+Used for savings, the tool acts as a savings account interest calculator that shows how a deposit grows month by month.
+The key variable is the APY, the effective annual return after compounding.

 Example: Priya saves for a house down payment.